matusnovak/HGS2561281/README.md

 To generate 4-bit image with:

 1. Open Command Line Terminal (CMD)
-2. Use CD command to go to the directory where your image is located
+2. Use CD command to go to the directory where `ImgToOledBitmap.exe` is located
-3. Run: `path_to_ImgToOledBitmap/release/ImgToOledBitmap.exe -i your_image_name.png` (notice the -i option!)
+3. Run: `ImgToOledBitmap.exe -i path_to_image/your_image_name.png` (notice the -i option!)
 4. A new file will be generated `your_image_name-oledimg.txt` containing 4-bit pixel array
 5. Copy this pixel array `stati const char your_image_name_pixels[] = { ... };` found in the generated txt file to your Arduino/Energia sketch.
 6. Use `lcd.drawPixels(posX, posY, width, height, pointer to pixel array)` function to draw the pixels.
 Note that the width and height are the dimensions of the image.
 For example, if the original image dimensions are 128x128, the pixel array will be size of 128x128 / 2 bytes, then to draw the image at [0, 0], use it like this: `lcd.drawPixels(0, 0, 128, 128, your_image_name_pixels);`